Krught/beneblacklist/README.md

 Please Report players at  https://discord.gg/benediction

 You can also appeal and reports at the above discord link.

 Typing '/beneblack' in chat will display the last time your blacklist was updated.

-Adding 'check' after the command to make '/beneblack check', will reset your local blacklist and check the party again for any blacklisted players.
-And will say in party chat if anyone is on the blacklist or if your party is good.
+Typing '/beneblack check', will recheck check the party again for any blacklisted players.
+Will also post in party chat if anyone is on the blacklist or if your party is clear of known blacklisted players.

+Typing '/beneblack invite', will post in party/raid the download link to download the addon at.

+Typing '/beneblack report', will post to you the link to report players(aka the discord linked above).